Frontline-Industrial-Software/home/readme.md

 ### We offer

-- 4000USD (and above) salary based on position (fulltime/intern), experience and country.
+- 4000 USD (and above) salary based on position (fulltime/intern), experience and country.
 At least 1 month's salary as bonus
 - standard insurances, annual health check
 - remote working preferred
 - 14 days annual leave, company trip to Singapore